hsci-r/marcxml2csv/README.md

 # marcxml2csv

-A simple converter of MARCXML to CSV.
-The resulting CSV has been designed to be easy to use as a data table, but also to retain all ordering informaation in the original when such is needed.
+A simple converter of MARCXML to CSV/TSV.
+The resulting CSV/TSV has been designed to be easy to use as a data table, but also to retain all ordering informaation in the original when such is needed.
 The format is as follows:
 `record_number,field_number,subfield_number,field_code,subfield_code,value`

 Here, `record_number` identifies the MARC record, while `field_number` and `subfield_number` can be used for more exact filtering / reconstructing the original MARC flow if needed.